KULeuven-MICAS/openising/ising/inputs/config/README.md

 **T_final_cont:** will remove in branch

-**coupling_annealing:** whether to anneal the coupling in the Multiplicative solver.

 **resistance:** the resistance used in Multiplicative solver.
 Default value is 1.

 **flipping:** whether to turn on flipping or not.